 Making homemade marzipan candy is one of the easiest things in the world to make.
 Once made, the possibilities of what you’re able to craft with the pliable almond flavored candy are endless, and so much fun!

-To make marzipan, place the almond flour/meal in a food processor along with an equal portion of confectioners sugar.
-Pulse until blended.
+- Place the almond flour/meal in a food processor along with an equal portion of confectioners sugar.

-Once the marzipan is made, you’re now ready to shape your carrots.
+- Once the marzipan is made, you’re now ready to color and shape your carrots.

 - 1½ cups almond flour/meal homemade or store-bought